TheFreeRangeTester/CreatorRoadmap/docs/contact-support.md

 ### Premium User Benefits
 - **Priority Response**: Faster response times (within 24 hours)
-- **Dedicated Support**: Direct access to our support team
 - **Advanced Troubleshooting**: Help with complex issues
 - **Feature Requests**: Priority consideration for your suggestions

 ### How to Get Premium Support
 1. **Upgrade to Premium**: Subscribe to our premium plan
-2. **Contact Support**: Use the same channels but mention your premium status
+2. **Create GitHub Issue**: Use GitHub Issues but mention your premium status
 3. **Get Priority**: Receive faster, more detailed responses
 4. **Enhanced Help**: Access to advanced troubleshooting and features